Purchases made through links may earn us a small commission, at no extra cost to you.

 Tips for Visiting Miyajima Island

 Getting to Miyajima from Hiroshima: Miyajima is easily reached from Hiroshima by a combination of train and ferry.
-First, we took the train to Miyajimaguchi (about 30 mins).
+First, we took the train to Miyajimaguchi (about 30 mins on the JR Sanyo Line).
 From Miyajimaguchi station, it was a very short walk to the ferry terminal.
 The ferry trip to Miyajima Island takes only 10 minutes.
 If you have a Japan Rail Pass, you can use the JR ferry to Miyajima for free.
 Ferries run every 15 minutes.

 - Another way to get to Miyajima from Hiroshima is to take a direct boat from the Hiroshima Peace Park.
-These boats run once an hour (depending on the time of year) and take about 50 minutes to arrive at Miyajima Island.
+These boats run once or twice an hour (depending on the time of year) and take about 50 minutes to arrive at Miyajima Island.
+There are also direct boats from Hiroshima Port (30 minutes, 6-8 round trips a day).

 Best Time to Visit Miyajima: Spring (March, April, May) is a pleasant time to visit Miyajima because the weather is warming up, but isn’t too hot or humid.
 The cherry trees usually start to blossom in late March and peak a week later (this can change from year to year), so early April can be a popular time to travel to Miyajima.
 We visited at the end of March and got pleasant weather and pretty blossoms!